ddev/ddev/docs/content/users/install/performance.md

     ### Troubleshooting Mutagen Sync Issues

     * Please make sure that DDEV projects work *without* mutagen before troubleshooting mutagen. `ddev config --mutagen-enabled=false && ddev restart`.
-    * DDEV's mutagen may not be compatible with an existing mutagen on your system.
-Please make sure that any mutagen installs you have are not running, or stop them.
-You may want to `brew uninstall mutagen-io/mutagen/mutagen mutagen-io/mutagen/mutagen-beta` to get rid of brew-installed versions.
+    * As of DDEV v1.21.2, `ddev poweroff` stops all registered mutagen sessions.
+You can also kill the mutagen daemon with `MUTAGEN_DATA_DIRECTORY=~/.ddev_mutagen_data_directory ~/.ddev/bin/mutagen daemon stop`.
+After doing that you should not see any mutagen processes running when you use `ps -ef |grep mutagen`.
+    * As of DDEV v1.21.2, DDEV's mutagen daemon keeps its data in a DDEV-only MUTAGEN_DATA_DIRECTORY, `~/.ddev_mutagen_data_directory`.
     * DDEV's mutagen is installed in `~/.ddev/bin/mutagen`.
-You can use all the features of mutagen by running that, including `~/.ddev/bin/mutagen sync list` and `~/.ddev/bin/mutagen daemon stop`.
+You can use all the features of mutagen with `export MUTAGEN_DATA_DIRECTORY=~/.ddev_mutagen_data_directory` and you can use all features of mutagen, including `~/.ddev/bin/mutagen sync list` and `~/.ddev/bin/mutagen daemon stop`.
         You can run the script [diagnose_mutagen.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/diagnose_mutagen.sh) to gather some information about the setup of mutagen.
 Please report its output when creating an issue or otherwise seeking support.
-    * Try `~/.ddev/bin/mutagen daemon stop && ~/.ddev/bin/mutagen daemon start` to restart the mutagen daemon if you suspect it's hanging.
+    * Try `ddev poweroff` or `~/.ddev/bin/mutagen daemon stop && ~/.ddev/bin/mutagen daemon start` to restart the mutagen daemon if you suspect it's hanging.
     * Use `ddev mutagen reset` if you suspect trouble (and always after changing the `.ddev/mutagen/mutagen.yml`.
-This restarts everything from scratch, including the docker volume that's used to store your project inside the container.)
+This restarts the project mutagen data (docker volume and mutagen session) from scratch.
     * `ddev mutagen monitor` can help watch mutagen behavior.
 It's the same as `~/.ddev/bin/mutagen sync monitor <syncname>`
     * `ddev debug mutagen` will let you run any mutagen command using the binary in `~/.ddev/bin/mutagen`.
     * If you're working on the host and expecting things to show up immediately inside the container, you can learn a lot by running `ddev mutagen monitor` in a separate window as you work.
 You'll see when mutagen responds to your changes and get an idea about how much delay there is.
     * Consider `ddev stop` before massive file change operations (like moving a directory, etc.)
     * If you get in real trouble, `ddev stop`, reset your files with git, and then `ddev mutagen reset` to throw away the docker volume (which may already have incorrect files on it.)
-    * If you're having trouble, we really want to hear from you to learn and try to sort it out.
+    * If you're having trouble, we'd love to hear from you to learn and try to sort it out.
 See the [Support channels](../support.md).

     #### Advanced Mutagen Troubleshooting

     Most people get all the information they need about mutagen by running `ddev mutagen monitor` to see the results.
 However, Mutagen has full logging.
 Here's how to run it:

     * `killall mutagen`
+    * `export MUTAGEN_DATA_DIRECTORY=~/.ddev_mutagen_data_directory`
     * `export MUTAGEN_LOG_LEVEL=debug` or `export MUTAGEN_LOG_LEVEL=trace`
     * `~/.ddev/bin/mutagen daemon run`
     * Work with your project various actions and watch the output.